encryption4all/cryptify/README.md

 Connect your device to your computer via USB and enable USB debugging (https://developer.android.com/studio/debug/dev-options).
 Also, install the Android Debug Bridge (https://developer.android.com/studio/releases/platform-tools).

-Enable developer mode on the IRMA mobile application by navigating to 'About IRMA' from the hamburger menu and tapping the version number until 'Developer mode enabled' appears at the bottom of the screen.
-This to allow unsecured connections to an IRMA server.
+Enable developer mode on the IRMA mobile application by navigating to 'About IRMA' from the hamburger menu and tapping the version number until 'developer mode enabled' appears at the bottom of the screen.
+This allows unsecure connections to an IRMA server so only use this for testing purposes.

-Finally, to allow the IRMA mobile application to find the server running on localhost check the presence of your android device(s) by running adb devices.
+Finally, to enable the IRMA mobile application to find the server running on localhost check the presence of your android device(s) by running adb devices.
 To be able to use Android Debug Bridge, unzip the platform-tools_r32.0.0-windows.zip, the files are in the platform-tools folder.
 Open windows powershell within this folder.
 To check the presence of android device(s):